Chuma17/ATM_Management_System/README.md

 # ATM_Management_System
 A Mock ATM System that uses Microsoft SQL Server as the database.

-To run the solution, download the file 'ATM Management System Installer.rar'.

 The StartUp Page

 <img src = "Images/Opening Page.png">